kaviara-14/Jenkins-pipeline-with-Argo-CD-and-Kubernetes/README.md

   kubectl port-forward svc/argocd-server -n argocd 8080:443
   ```

-We will use the Argo CD web interface to run sprint-boot-app.Set up Github Repository manifest and Kubernetes cluster.After Create.
-You can check if pods are running for sprint-boot-app
+We will use the Argo CD web interface to run sprint-boot-app.Access the Argo CD web interface and set up your GitHub repository manifest and Kubernetes cluster.